-- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.
+- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to ask us to pay you back for our share of the cost.

-Asking us to pay our share of a bill you have received for covered medical services or drugs
+Asking us to pay a bill you have received for covered medical services or drugs